Retail Waste Guide 2024

 Biodegradable Materials

-Biodegradable packaging materials are designed to break down naturally over time, minimising the long-term impact on the environment.
+Biodegradable packaging is designed to break down naturally over time, reducing its long-term environmental impact.

-These materials often include plant-based polymers, starch, and other organic compounds.
+These materials are often made from plant-based polymers, starch, and other organic compounds.

-Choosing biodegradable packaging demonstrates a commitment to eco-friendly practices, especially in industries where traditional plastics have been prevalent.
+Opting for biodegradable packaging shows a commitment to eco-friendly practices, particularly in industries where traditional plastics have been the norm.

 Compostable Packaging